ccnmtl/compiled/content/articles/how-to-get-pcp-on-the-web.md

 set the workflow, then submit the video.
 This opens it up to race condition bugs in a concurrent environment if one isn&#8217;t very careful. </p>

-<p>The Kino interface has a few more adminstrative features, but the only
+<p>The Kino interface has a few more administrative features, but the only
 functions we really needed were to get a list of the PCP workflows that are available, listed by their title and UUID, and to submit a video to one of those workflows.
 This is the functionality that